 What is sensory wall and what are their benefits?

-If you don’t have sufficient space to build a sensory room, you can create a sensory wall.
+You can create a sensory wall if you don’t have sufficient space to build a sensory room.
 This wall will help to:

 - Increase concentration